 Here’s what you need to know to feel confident in selecting and enjoying a variety of dairy foods in everyday meals and snacks.

-• Dairy foods like milk, cheese, and yogurt are at the core of a healthy overall diet as per the current Dietary Guidelines for Americans, the American Diabetes Association, and the American Heart Association.
+• If you’ve ever asked yourself ‘can diabetics drink milk,’ there is some good news for you.
+The answer is yes, diabetics can drink milk!
+Dairy foods like milk, cheese, and yogurt are at the core of a healthy overall diet as per the current Dietary Guidelines for Americans, the American Diabetes Association, and the American Heart Association.
 Aim to include at least 3 servings per day.

 • Dairy foods supply a nutrient package that includes essential vitamins and minerals.
 Three of these—calcium, vitamin D, and potassium—are important “shortfall” nutrients that many of us don’t get enough of.